 If you want to rent out your apartment, you need to get permission from your landlord.
 You as the first hand tenant need to apply for permission (in written form) from your landlord.

-If the landlord does not grant permission, then you can apply for permission from Hyresnämnden (rental tribunal).
-In this case you will need to prove that you have compelling reasons as to why you need to rent out second hand (both reasons as to why you need to leave the living space and reasons why you should keep it as a home).
-Compelling reasons in the eye of the law are, e.g. when you are testing living with your partner, temporary work arrangement or studying in another city.
-Your landlord does however have the right to deny permission to this if there are compelling reasons to do so.
+If the landlord does not grant permission, you can apply for permission from Hyresnämnden (rental tribunal).
+In this case, you will need to prove that you have compelling reasons as to why you need to rent out second hand (both reasons as to why you need to leave the living space and reasons why you should keep it as a home).
+Compelling reasons in the eye of the law are for example testing living with your partner, temporary work arrangement or studying in another city.
+Your landlord does however have the right to deny permission if there are compelling reasons to do so.
 Such an example could be that the second hand tenant is known to disturb his/her surroundings.
 Permission is usually given up to one year at a time.
-Put together, the time interval may not be longer than three years.
+Overall, the time interval may not be longer than three years.
 In test-living situations, the permission is never given for longer than one year in total.
 If you rent out without permission from the primary landlord you can lose your contract, meaning you may lose your apartment.
-Even allowing someone else to live in the apartment for free or blocking one of the rooms of the apartment, without you yourself living there, can have the same consequences.
+Allowing someone else to live in the apartment for free or blocking one of the rooms of the apartment, without you living there, can have the same consequences.

 According to Swedish law, it is unreasonable for a first-hand contract holder to profit from renting out his/her apartment second-hand.
 This means that the second-hand tenant should pay the same amount in rent as the first-hand tenant.

 For a fully furnished apartment it is possible to add a 10-15 % increase on the monthly rent.